 enjoyed every minute.

-point at which they join together may form the start of the Amazon (at least
+The point at which they join together may form the start of the Amazon

-only explore the tropical jungle by going up creeks in zodiacs because the
+We could only explore the tropical jungle by going up creeks in zodiacs

-experienced crew members helped us spot the birds and animals that made the
+The experienced crew members helped us spot the birds and animals that

 24.

-company we had previously traveled with agreed to book the trip for Diane,
+An ecotourism company we had previously traveled with agreed to book the

-reserve park in the Escambray Mountains where a naturalist gave us a special
+in a nature reserve park in the Escambray Mountains where a naturalist gave us

 23.